 Your views will be treated with respect and confidentiality.

 The interview will be confidential unless you reveal that you or someone you know is at serious risk of harm.
-Then Laura will have a duty to inform the appropriate authorities.
+Laura will talk about it with you so that we can work out together how best to handle it.

 You do not have to answer any questions that you don’t want to.

 What happens after the interview?